 Each time they planned the new fiscal year’s go-to-market strategy, the team faced an onslaught.
 Drawn from multiple Salesforce orgs, the company’s data warehouses, and its Workday resource management system, the data wasn’t just voluminous, it was also inconsistently labelled and modeled.
 For years, the job of making sense of those data sources took weeks of work.

 As time went on, finding a solution to three key problems became essential.
 First, there was massive data growth.
-The sales organization alone has grown by almost 400% in the four years since 2016.
+The sales organization alone grew by almost 400% in four years.
 Next was the challenge of bringing together data from a series of unrelated tools, meaning that, in many cases, the only way to extract and load data was by hand.
 And, perhaps unsurprisingly, that led directly to the third issue: human error.
 The manual data sifting and fixing process introduced hundreds of errors, which then took weeks to find and fix.

 Just as there were three main problems, the Go For Growth team identified three goals for their solution: